bungeemonkee/Transformerizer/README.md

 Transformerizer is a simple transformation library that allows you to run multi-step trasnformations in parallel.
 Each step can run in parallel with each other using a producer/consumer design and with itself by setting a differnet number of threads to process each step.

+## Installation

+The easiest way to install this is using nuget: [https://www.nuget.org/packages/Transformerizer](https://www.nuget.org/packages/Transformerizer)

 ## Usage

 Usage is simple: any enumerable can begin a transformation by calling the `BeginTransform(..)` extension method.
 Then call `ThenTransform(...)` as necessary followed by `EndTransform(...)`.